liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 1. General co-Chair of IEEE [IISWC-2020](http://www.iiswc.org/iiswc2020/index.html), 2021
 2. General co-Chair of ACM [ICS-2018](http://ics2018.ict.ac.cn/) (Record attendance! and Record submission in recent 5 years!)
-3. Member of the Program Committee of MICRO-2020, and Chair of NVM session, 2021
+3. Member of the Program Committee of MICRO-2020 (Chair of NVM session), 2021
 4. Member of the Program Committee of HPCA-2020
 5. Member of the Program Committee of IPDPS-2020
 6. Publicity co-Chair of IEEE [IISWC-2019](http://www.iiswc.org/iiswc2019/index.html)